wm97artsociety/Manierism-megabyte-rig-/README.md

 30^3÷30×3=^2 2700 bets to win

-Or if you wanted to be 80% win rate at around 300 days
+Or if you wanted to win rate

 30^3÷30÷3=^2 300 bets in  1.21666666666666666 average win rate per time spand